 Do I need a wide angle lens?
 Who uses wide angle lenses?

 Wide angle lenses are used, first and foremost, by landscape photographers.
-First, because a wide angle lens allows you to capture a broad, sweeping scene, from stunning flowers in the foreground to a beautiful sky in the background.
+First, a wide angle lens allows you to capture a broad, sweeping scene, from stunning flowers in the foreground to a beautiful sky in the background.

 Plus, wide angle lenses offer an inviting perspective.
 Wide angle lenses make the viewer feel like they could step right into the photo.
-And this is exactly what you want as a photographer–you want people to engage with your images.
+And this is exactly what you want as a photographer – you want people to engage with your images.
 Wide angle lenses will help you do that.

 While landscape photographers work with all types of wide angle lenses, ultra-wide zooms tend to be a landscape photographer’s dream.
 For many landscape photographers, the wider the lens, the better.
 So it’s common to find landscape shooters with lenses in the 10-20mm range.

 Architecture photographers also gravitate toward wide angle lenses.
-If you like to photograph architecture, you probably want to capture some broad shots that set the scene.
+If you like to photograph architecture, you want to capture broad shots that set the scene.
 With a wide angle lens, you can show an entire building or the interior of a whole room.

 Architecture photographers tend to use a combination of ultra-wide and standard wide angle lenses.
 Here, it’s more a matter of preference.
 Do you like vast, sweeping photos of architecture?
 Or are you more interested in isolating certain aspects of the scene?

 Some street photographers like to use wide angle lenses, as well.
-In general, 35mm is a popular wide focal length among street photographers.
+35mm is a popular wide focal length among street photographers.
 This standard wide perspective allows you to create a more inviting photo, while still isolating aspects of the scene (after all, streets can get pretty chaotic!).

 Challenges of Using a Wide Angle Lens